Ficool

 "—Don't… don't you dare break your promise, Ruby!"

-A pained voice suddenly snatched up from underneath the surface of her despair.
-A voice that carried with it precious memories and deep love and compassion sounded.
-She felt all of it deep within her heart.
-That voice brought hope, it brought belief and Fena clung on to that feeling with everything that she had.
-She turned to face it.
+A pained voice suddenly snatched Fena up from underneath the surface of her despair.
+A voice that carried with it precious memories and deep love and unwavering compassion.
+That voice brought hope, it brought belief and Fena clung on to it with everything that she had before she turned to face its owner.

 Tears of unwavering affection shone against Koria's cheeks.
 She stood with her hands pressed against her chest and bore her and Lady Ember's special bond against the cacophony of unforgiving, uncaring barbarians like a tiny island refusing to be swept away by a rampaging tsunami.
 "I won't let you, you hear me!
 Wake up Ruby, please, wake up!"